Story Maps and Dashboards

 This story map describes the Commission's Sediment & Nutrient Assessment Program (SNAP) that monitors water quality trends related to Chesapeake Bay pollution.
 Tracking trends helps to focus Chesapeake Bay restoration efforts and determine if conditions are improving.

-Explore all of the water quality stream monitoring sites sampled by Commission scientists in this dashboard.
+Explore all of the water quality stream monitoring sites sampled by Commission scientists with CW 106 section funding.
 Various sampling details are provided for each site such as parameter collected, number of samples, sampling methodology, and site photos.

 This dashboard shows the location of sites surveyed and their corresponding biology, habitat, and water quality ratings.
 The dataset begins with the Middle Susquehanna Subbasin in 2014 and is updated annually after new data have been collected and analyzed.